attacker-codeninja/oswe-notes/cheat-sheets/php.md

 When a string is evaluated in a numeric context, the resulting value and type are determined as follows:
 - If the string does not contain any of the characters `.`, `e`, or `E` and the numeric value fits into integer type limits (as defined by `PHP_INT_MAX`), the string will be evaluated as an integer.
 In all other cases it will be evaluated as a float.
 - The value is given by the initial portion of the string.
 If the string starts with valid numeric data, this will be the value used.
 Otherwise, the value will be 0 (zero).
-Valid numeric data is an optional sign, followed by one or more digits (optionally containing a decimal point), followed by an optional exponent.
+- Valid numeric data is an optional sign, followed by one or more digits (optionally containing a decimal point), followed by an optional exponent.
 The exponent is an `e` or `E` followed by one or more digits.

 When loose comparing a **string to a number**, PHP will attempt to convert the string to a number then perform a numeric comparison:

+> Note: PHP 7 will only cast strings to numeric data where the string is considered valid numeric data.
+PHP 5 is looser and does not require valid numeric data.

 ```
-TRUE: "0000" == int(0)
+TRUE: "0000" == int(0)    # true PHP 5.0 / true PHP 7.0
-TRUE: "0e12" == int(0)
+TRUE: "0e12" == int(0)    # true PHP 5.0 / true PHP 7.0
-TRUE: "1abc" == int(1)
+TRUE: "1abc" == int(1)    # true PHP 5.0 / false PHP 7.0
-TRUE: "0abc" == int(0)
+TRUE: "0abc" == int(0)    # true PHP 5.0 / false PHP 7.0
 TRUE: "abc" == int(0)     // !!
 ```

 If PHP decides that both operands look like numbers, even if they are actually strings, it will convert them both and perform a numeric comparison: